 What it is: Your rotator cuff is the set of four muscles that sits around the ball of the shoulder joint and allows the shoulder to move.

 What you'll feel: Pain is the main symptom of a rotator cuff injury.
 The pain gets worse when you raise your arm, and you might hear a click or popping sound.
 Eventually, the shoulder will hurt even when you're not moving it.
-A rotator cuff injury can limit your shoulder movement and reduce your strength.
+A rotator cuff injury can limit your shoulder movement and cut your strength.

-How it's treated: Rest your shoulder for a few days, then begin rotator cuff stretching and mobility exercises.
-Avoid lifting anything above shoulder level until the injury heals.
-An anti-inflammatory medication or corticosteroid injection may help bring down swelling and reduce pain.
+Treatment: Your doctor may suggest that you rest your shoulder for a few days, then start rotator cuff stretches and exercises so that this area gets stronger and moves well.
+Don’t lift anything above shoulder level until the injury heals.
+An anti-inflammatory medication or corticosteroid injection may help bring down swelling and ease pain.

-If the pain and weakness do not improve, you might need more formal physical therapy or surgery.
-The type of surgery done depends on the size, type, and location of the tear.
-It can take several weeks or even months for a rotator cuff injury to heal.
+If the pain and weakness don’t improve, you might need physical therapy or surgery.
+If you do need an operation, the type of procedure will depend on the size, type, and location of the tear.
+It may take several weeks or even months for a rotator cuff injury to heal.